mchelen/michaelchelen.net/_posts/2014-05-14-install-jekyll-2-ubuntu-14-04.md

 Then visit <http://localhost:4001> in a web browser.

 Generate website and place files into `_site` directory without starting a local server.

     jekyll build

-## Optional ##
-Although not required, `git` is often used to manage the files of a Jekyll website.
-    sudo apt-get install git

-Additional gems can add features to Jekyll, such as the alternate `rdiscount` Markdown renderer.

-    sudo gem install rdiscount --no-rdoc --no-ri